 Every workplace should have a drug and alcohol policy in place that is included in employee handbooks and clearly communicated to all staff.

-The use or supply of drugs and alcohol in the workplace puts not only the user at risk, but also your other employees and it is your duty, as an employer, to ensure the health and well-being of all your staff.
+The use or supply of drugs and alcohol in the workplace puts not only the user at risk, but also your other employees and it is your duty, as an employer, to ensure the health and well-being of all of your staff.

 It’s important that drug and alcohol issues are dealt with effectively and as soon as they are made apparent to you before the situation escalates.